jeftegoes/AwsOverview/AWS Route 53.md

   - Weights don't need to sum up to 100.
 - DNS records must have the same name and type.
 - Can be associated with Health Checks.
-- Use cases: load balancing between regions, testing new application versions...
+- Use cases: Load balancing between regions, testing new application versions...
 - **Assign a weight of 0 to a record to stop sending traffic to a resource.**
 - **If all records have weight of 0, then all records will be returned equally.**